UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 ### Fine-tuning Results

-We used the [above code](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/finetune_absa.py) to train differently sized (XLM-)RoBERTa and (m)Deberta models without dedicated hyper parameter search.
-The training results for the [Laptop 2014 dataset](https://huggingface.co/datasets/yqzheng/semeval2014_laptops) with the ABSA model are shown in the table below.
-We conducted three runs for every setup evaluating on the test set and provide rounded result ranges to showcase the effect of scaling, multilinguality, and model architecture.
+We used the [above code](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/finetune_absa.py) to train differently sized (XLM-)RoBERTa and (m)Deberta v2/v3 models without dedicated hyper parameter search.
+The training results for the [Laptop 2014 dataset](https://huggingface.co/datasets/yqzheng/semeval2014_laptops) with described ABSA model are shown in the table below.
+We conducted three runs for every setup evaluating on the test set and provide here the rounded result ranges to examplarly showcase the effect of scaling, multilinguality, and model architecture.

 | **roberta model** | **language** | **dimension** | **macro F1** | **accuracy** | **min\_gpus** | **min\_gpu\_size** |
 | :-- | :-- | :-- | :-- | :-- | :-- | :-- |